ShikOfTheRa/scarab-osd/DOCUMENTATION/Features.md

  * OSD - Horizon bar set behind other screen items as they have higher priority
  * OSD - Sat warning - option for prominent text warning if sats are low (i.e. potential of incorrect alt / direction home)
  * OSD - Sat warning - option to recognise loss of GPS data from FC and warn via low sats.
+ * OSD - Data warning - option to recognise loss of data from FC and warn via "No data" message.
  * OSD - AUTOCAM option (Auto sense PAL / NTSC cam at startup) to help with incorrectly marked cams / user error
  * OSD - VSYNC now default option as most boards now support this.
 Clearer display
  * OSD - Added max Amps to flight summary